BlueZeeKing/ascn-rs/README.md

-# Chess Encoding
+# ascn-rs

-A new protocol for encoding chess games into an extremely compact format of about 1 byte per move.
-Made the AP Computer Science Principles Create Task.
+Assumed Standard Chess Notation is a format for encoding the entire history of a chess game in as small a space as possible in reasonable time.
+This algorithm stores each move in about a byte and occasionally overflows to handle edge cases.
+Made for the AP Computer Science Principles Create Task.

-- [] Check for checks when looking for valid moves (generally validate the move)